insideout10/wordlift-plugin/src/readme.txt

 Stable tag: {version}
 License: GPLv2 or later

-WordLift brings the power of Artificial Intelligence to Web Publishers.
-Beautifully.
+WordLift brings the power of Artificial Intelligence to WordPress.
+Beautifully turns editorial contents into actionable knowledge and helps you reach your maximum potential audiences.

 == Description ==

-**WordLift** is a WordPress Plug-in developed by [InSideOut10](http://blog.insideout.io/about-us) to organise post and pages.
+**WordLift** is a WordPress Plug-in to organise post and pages adding facts, text and media to build beautifully structured web sites.
+**WordLift** publishes your content as [Linked Open Data](http://docs.wordlift.it/en/latest/key-concepts.html#linked-open-data) following [Tim Berners-Lee‘s Linked Data Principles](http://www.w3.org/DesignIssues/LinkedData.html).
 **WordLift** is a **semantic editor** for WordPress.
-**WordLift** turns editorial contents into actionable knowledge and helps bloggers and site owners reach their maximum potential audiences.

-=Features=
+= Features =

 **WordLift** adds [semantic annotations](http://docs.wordlift.it/en/latest/key-concepts.html#semantic-fingerprint) and combines information publicly available as [linked open data](http://docs.wordlift.it/en/latest/key-concepts.html#linked-open-data) to support the editorial workflow by suggesting relevant information, images and links.

-=**WordLift** brings to content editors=
+= **WordLift** brings to content editors =
 _____________

 * support for **self-organising** (or structuring) **contents** using publicly (or privately) available [knowledge graphs](http://docs.wordlift.it/en/latest/key-concepts.html#knowledge-graph)